Mongolian wrestling: Other tournaments

 Each year during the Lunar New year holiday of Mongolia, 256 wrestlers compete during the winter at the Wrestling Palace in Ulaanbaatar.
 No rank is given at this competition, but it is considered the second most important tournament after the Naadam of Mongolia.
 Winners of this New Year's tournament are often considered likely to win the summer Naadam.

 Best wrestlers from each 21 aimag of Mongolia hold an annual team wrestling competition.
 Often teams from Khangai region and north western region (Arkhangai, Övörkhangai and Uvs) win the title, but for the 2010 competition the team from Govi-Altai aimag took the title.

 There are also smaller scale tournaments throughout the year that take place at the Wrestling Palace in Ulaanbaatar, usually in October, November, May and June with 64 or 128 wrestlers.

-Government organizations or sometimes even big companies also host smaller scale competitions between 32 and 64 wrestlers to celebrate like anniversaries or special occasions.
-This really shows how important wrestling is to Mongolian lifestyle.
+Government organizations or sometimes even big companies also host smaller scale competitions between 32 and 64 wrestlers to celebrate special occasions.